marktyers/github-actions-demo/.guides/content/Adding-Commands-to-Actions-d1e9.md

 <table ><tbody ><tr><td><details><summary>Commit and push the code: what happens when it runs on the server?
 </summary><hr>
 The pipeline passes.
 Warnings don't trigger the non-zero exit code.
+If you examine the logs on the server you will see that the annotation flags up the warning.
 </details></td></tr></tbody>
 </table>